slyval/guidelines/SAP Commerce/Commerce Conventions.md

 	> com.\<customername>.\<projectname>
 	An example would be: com.testcustomer.testproject

-	The creation of a base package implies that an package in any extensuo
+	The creation of a base package implies that an package in any extension that is part of the project must be prefixed with the base package name

 - Integrated Development Environment
 	Without being prescriptive, any IDE should be used as long as it supports usage of SonarLint and other tools we might use.
 Having said that, the IDEs of choice are Spring Tool Suite, Eclipse and IntellijIDEA
 	SonarLint must be installed and (if feasible), connected to the central SonarQube server for rules